gracelang/minigrace-performance/README.md

 ### Dealing with Exceptions

 Removing the `try…catch` statement around every request actually makes this easier!
-Now, an exception handler will exist in the JavaScript *only* where there is an exception handler in the Grace source code, so exceptions will propogate to the right place without any further ado.
+Now, an exception handler will exist in the JavaScript *only* where there is an exception handler in the Grace source code, so exceptions will propagate to the right place without any further ado.

-### Dealing with `NoSuchMethod` and undefined target Exceptions
+### Dealing with `NoSuchMethod` and Undefined Target Exceptions

 This may be the trickiest problem to solve.
-Fortunately the performance of this check is not important, if it can be moved out of the commone case.
+Fortunately the performance of this check is not important, if it can be moved out of the common case.

 If it were just a matter of trapping the error and producing a debugging stack trace, the best solution might be to let the JavaScript exception propagate to the top level, and then translate the JavaScript stack trace into a Grace stack trace.
-JavaScript sourcemaps can help with this.
+JavaScript source-maps can help with this.

 However, things aren't quite so simple.
-We also have to permit the association of code to handle `NoSuchMethod` exceptions inside an object using the mirror method `whenNoMethodDo`.
-Execution of this handler requires the target object and the name of the requested method, as well as the aguments; the result of the haldler has to be used in place of the result of the normal method request.
+We also have to permit the association of code to handle `NoSuchMethod` exceptions inside an object using the _mirror_ method `whenNoMethodDo`.
+Execution of this handler requires the target object and the name of the requested method, as well as the arguments; the result of the handler has to be used in place of the result of the normal method request.
 This implies that `NoSuchMethod` must be detected *before* the stack is unwound.

 One approach would be to test for the presence of the method before each JavaScript method call, using code something like this: